 Otieno Okatch, M.A.

 President and Executive Director

 Mr. Otieno Jafri Okatch serves as the President and Executive Director of PALS, Inc. Within the field of intellectual and developmental disabilities, he has over 30 years of experience.
-Previously, Mr. Okatch attended the University of California, Santa Barbara for his undergraduate education.
-Furthering his education, Mr. Okatch attended the University of California, Los Angeles where he graduated with a Masters of Arts.
-He continued his education at the Pepperdine University; where he earned a Master of Arts Degree in Clinical Psychology.
+Previously, Mr. Okatch received his B.A. from the University of California, Santa Barbara for his undergraduate education and received Master's degrees from UCLA and from Pepperdine University.
+He holds a Master of Arts Degree in Clinical Psychology.

 Christina Buth-Okatch, B.A.